Here, we describe transmissible and non-transmissible methods for delivering biocontrol agents to possums.

 Genetically modified organisms and biocontrol

-Biocontrol agents that use genetically modified organisms (GMOs), like the parasitic worm, are being studied.
-GMOs may be delivered by transmissible or non-transmissible delivery system.
+Biocontrol agents that use genetically modified organisms (GMOs), like the parasitic worm, were also studied.
+GMOs could be delivered by transmissible or non-transmissible delivery system.
 However, some people oppose the use of GMOs in New Zealand.